Even the most inexperienced cook has tried their hand at peeling vegetables and fruits now and then.

-In mass production settings, steam jets are also used to soften the skin of potatoes so that it can be easily rubbed off.
+- Steam jets are common in mass production settings.
+These are also used to soften the skin of potatoes so that they can be easily rubbed off.

-Of all the vegetables that you may want or need to peel, potatoes are arguably the most important one.
+Of all the vegetables that you may want or need to peel, potatoes are arguably the most important ones.

 Whether you’re making some standard mashed potatoes, dum aloo curry, or gnocchi, you’re going to need the right appliance to properly and efficiently peel your potatoes and have them ready to go.

 It’s often tempting to rely on what we already have to work with when we peel our potatoes, but there’s nothing more efficient than using a potato peeler.
 You only need to find the right kind of potato peeler to be able to rely on for safety, speed, comfort, and ease of use.

 Even better, those potato skins stripped away by your potato peeler actually can make a delicious snack themselves.
 Talk about enjoying every last bite!

 Maybe you’re looking to make mashed potatoes for a hundred people at Thanksgiving dinner and need to get them all peeled lickety-split, or you’re just slicing a few pieces for a personal serving of French fries.
 Whatever your purpose, there’s a multitude of options for potato peelers on the market that will best suit your needs.